Maximizing the number of integer pairs summing to powers of 2 via graph labeling and solving restricted systems of linear (in)equations: Introduction

-In the present paper, we propose an algorithm for testing \emph{admissibility} of a given graph, i.e., whether its vertices can be labeled with pairwise distinct integers such that the sum of the endpoint labels for each edge is a power of $2$.
-We use our algorithm to bound $g(n)$ from above, and together with the known lower bounds to establish the values of $g(n)$ for $n$ in the interval $[12,18]$.
-Also, interpreting Smith's result as saying that the cycle $C_4$ is a \emph{minimal forbidden subgraph} (MFS), we find larger MFSs and show that there are none on $5$, $6$, $8$, or $9$ vertices, while there are $2$ MFSs on $7$ vertices, $15$ MFSs on $10$ vertices, and $77$ MFSs on $11$ vertices.
-We have also enumerated all \emph{maximal admissible graphs} of orders $14$, $15$, $16$ and established that there are $4$, $28$, and $2$ of them, respectively.
+In the present paper, we propose an algorithm for testing the \emph{admissibility} of a given unlabeled graph, i.e., whether its vertices can be labeled with pairwise distinct integers such that the sum of the endpoint labels for each edge is a power of $2$.
+At its core, this algorithm relies on another proposed algorithm that, given two sets of linear homogeneous polynomials with integer coefficients, computes all variable assignments to powers of $2$ that nullify polynomials from the first set but not from the second.
+The polynomials from the first and second sets are referred to as equations and inequations, respectively.

+We use our algorithms to bound $g(n)$ from above, and together with the known lower bounds to establish the values of $g(n)$ for $n$ in the interval $[12,21]$.
+Also, interpreting Smith's result as saying that the cycle $C_4$ is a \emph{minimal forbidden subgraph} (MFS), i.e., inadmissible graphs in which all proper subgraphs are admissible, we find all MFSs of orders up to $11$.
+Namely, we show that there are no MFSs of order $5$, $6$, $8$, or $9$, while there are $2$ MFSs of order $7$ (Fig.~\ref{fig:mfs7}), $15$ MFSs of order $10$, and $77$ MFSs of order $11$.
+We also enumerate the \emph{maximum admissible graphs} (MAGs), i.e. admissible graphs of the maximum size, of orders up to $20$.
+We establish that there are $4$, $28$, $2$, $18$, $2$, $22$, and $2$ MAGs of order from $14$ to $20$, respectively.